Giving Thanks

 2) Take a paring knife and cut "X's" into the skin of each chestnut, so they will cook faster (they don't), and will be easier to peel, once roasted (they aren't).
 Actually, I believe this is a tradition of torture passed down from my grandmother to my mother to me as payback for having to work so frigging hard on a holiday.

 3) Place the chestnuts on a large backing sheet and roast in a 350 degree oven for approximately 15-20 minutes, or until your smoke alarm goes off.
-This is also a good time to bandage all those cuts inflicted by the paring knife.

 4) Cool the chestnuts -- but not for too long, or they'll turn to stone and you'll NEVER get them peeled.
 While still warm, however the peel can easily be removed to reveal: a) one of God's most sublime creations, or b) a wormy, rotten mess.
 Hopefully the former, not the latter.